mikeMedis/mikeMedis.github.io/_portfolio/blocipedia.md

 {:.center}
 ![]({{ site.baseurl }}/img/blocipedia.png)
-A production quality Wiki Publishing site with Premium Features
+A production quality Wiki Publishing site with Premium Features.

 {:.center}
 * [See code on Github](https://github.com/mikeMedis/blocipedia){:target="_blank"}

 ## Explanation

-Blocipedia is a Rails app that allows Standard(free) or Premium(Paid) users to create and publish wikis for everyone to see .
+Blocipedia is a Ruby on Rails application that allows Standard(free) or Premium(paid) users to create and publish wikis for everyone to see .
 As a Premium user, you are able to create private wikis and add collaborators to your wikis for others to contribute them.

 ## Problem